 Be Ready to Buy More Than One Domain

 When you start a coaching business, it is advisable that you use a life or business coach website with your name as the domain name and that should suffice for starters.
-However, as your business grows, you should buy other domains that will redirect users to your main website.
+However, as your business grows, you should buy other domains that will redirect users to your main website either through a 404 that would be generated or directly at the server level.

 Several domains will ensure that you get as many clients as possible to visit your website no matter how they choose to look you up on search engines.
 It is good to consider buying new domains that provide an alternate spelling of your main website, to make sure.